• Sports

 Biles (double twisting, double backflip dismount)

 Biles also brings her tremendous flipping skills to the balance beam, with a double-double dismount that other Olympic champions still can’t believe.
 Biles flips twice while simultaneously twisting twice.
-When she first performed it at the World Championships in 2019, the judges were so concerned about the danger involved with the skill that they downgraded its value in an attempt to discourage other gymnasts from trying it.
-Biles immediately took issue and filed a protest, and called the decision “bullsh-t” on social media.
-She’s also pointed out with her typical candor that “they had an open-ended code of points and now they’re mad that people are too far ahead and excelling.”
-It hasn’t discouraged Biles from showing off the new skill, which she did at Olympic Trials in June, and will likely perform again in Tokyo.
+When she first performed it at the world championships in 2019, the judges were so concerned about the danger involved with the skill that they downgraded its value in an attempt to discourage other gymnasts from trying it.
+Biles immediately took issue and filed a protest, calling the decision “bullsh-t” on social media.
+She also pointed out with her typical candor that “they had an open-ended code of points and now they’re mad that people are too far ahead and excelling.”
+It didn’t discourage Biles, who has since made it a signature element in her beam routine.

 Vault